-- Usually when we hear about people getting arrested for being under the influence, they were operating a motor vehicle or drinking underage at the time, but these aren’t the only reasons an officer can find to arrest you.
-As Los Angeles-based criminal attorney Diana Aizman explained in a 2016 interview with Vice News, “if you’re posing a danger to yourself or to anyone around you and you’re unable to care of yourself in a reasonable fashion, a police officer has the discretion to arrest you for being drunk in public.”
+- Usually, when we hear about people getting arrested for being under the influence, they were operating a motor vehicle or drinking underage at the time, but these aren’t the only reasons an officer can find to arrest you.
+As Los Angeles-based criminal attorney Diana Aizman explained in a 2016 interview with Vice News, “if you’re posing a danger to yourself or to anyone around you and you’re unable to care for yourself in a reasonable fashion, a police officer has the discretion to arrest you for being drunk in public.”
 The best thing to do if an officer does stop you or try to arrest you for public intoxication?
-Stay quiet, advises Aizman. “ Everything you say is going to be used against you, that’s not just something you hear on TV.
+Stay quiet, advises Aizman. “ Everything you say is going to be used against you.
+That’s not just something you hear on TV.
 That’s true,” she adds.

-At the end of the day, just keep in mind that virtually any amount of alcohol can cause impaired judgement (it really all depends on an individual’s personal tolerance, which can vary widely) and that heavy drinking can lead to all sorts of poor decisions, health problems, accidents, and dangerous situations.
+At the end of the day, just keep in mind that virtually any amount of alcohol can cause impaired judgment (it really all depends on an individual’s personal tolerance, which can vary widely) and that heavy drinking can lead to all sorts of poor decisions, health problems, accidents, and dangerous situations.

 Drinking alcohol can be a fun social activity to do with your friends and a nice way to let loose for a night or two.
-However, this Tequila Sunrise, we hope that you’ll drink responsibly, in a way that minimizes the physical risks to both you and those around you.
+However, with this Tequila Sunrise, we hope that you’ll drink responsibly, in a way that minimizes the physical risks to both you and those around you.

-All of this being said, we’re all human, and sometimes — in fact, especially — when we drink we can end up making mistakes, even doing things we would never do while sober.
+All of this being said, we’re all human, and sometimes — in fact, especially — when we drink, we can end up making mistakes, even doing things we would never do while sober.
 If you or someone you know finds yourself in trouble for something you did while intoxicated, or have been accused of doing so, don’t hesitate to reach out.
 You can contact Antol and Sherman online for a free consultation or by phone at (928) 214 – 6339.